Credit and Language Requirements

 All international students at Masaryk University are obliged to achieve a minimum of at least 20 ECTS credits in each semester.

 Example: If your university requires 30 ECTS per semester you need to follow the home university credit requirements.
-On the other hand if your university requires 15 ECTS you have to follow our credit limit requirements and gain at least 20 ECTS per semester.
-In some cases a university requires no credit limit – this means you have to follow our credit limit requirements which are 20 ECTS.
+However, if your university requires 15 ECTS, you have to follow our credit limit requirements and gain at least 20 ECTS per semester.
+In some cases, the home university has no credit requirements – this means you have to follow ours of 20 ECTS/semester.

 In the case of failure to reach the minimum number of credits, the home university will be informed about the student’s failure and an official e-mail will be sent to coordinators at the student’s home university.
 Such a student may expect some further consequences determined by home universities, and/or might not be permitted to prolong their studies at Masaryk University.